While E-Prop is fairly intuitive, the additional information below may be helpful. Please email Judy Fredenberg with any suggestions or additions.

 Submission Deadline Searching: If both dates are entered, a search between the dates is done.
 If the first date is entered, the search results include anything greater than or equal to the date entered.
 If the second date is entered, the search results include anything less than or equal to the date entered.

-Rejected > Once submitted, the checklist can only be edited if an approver rejects it.
-Should it need to be edited, the SPS can advise the PI to request an approver reject.
+Not Approved > Once submitted, the checklist can only be edited if an approver does not approve it.
+Should it need to be edited, the SPS can advise the PI to request an approver not approve.
 If change is insignificant, the SPS can make it when the checklist reaches him/her.

-- Checklist is rejected at any point in routing queue and returned to PI for correction.
-E-Prop automatically changes status to “Rejected.”
+- Checklist may be not approved at any point in routing queue and returned to PI for correction.
+E-Prop automatically changes status to “Not Approved.”
 The PI can then open (view) the proposal, make necessary corrections, and then save and resubmit.
-When resubmitted, the status will automatically change from “Rejected” to “In Progress” as the routing begins.
+When resubmitted, the status will automatically change from “Not Approved” to “In Progress” as the routing begins.